Glauber dynamics and coupling-from-the-past for Gaussian fields: Introduction and main results

 \subsection{Gaussian models and main results}

 A lot of results regarding finitary codings for Markov random fields have been obtained when the state space $S$ is finite ---see \cite{spinka10} for a comprehensive review of the literature, and for results on various statistical mechanics models.
 In this paper, our goal is to study the case when $S$ is an uncountable subset of $\R$.
 For concreteness, we consider an explicit Gaussian model and a truncated version, although the very same proof would carry over to more general setups under relatively mild assumptions on the marginals and the specification.
-For example, things should work the same for a Gaussian model conditioned to take integer-values.
+For example, still in the Gaussian case, it applies directly to any finite-range Hamiltonian with small enough off-diagonal terms.
+Also, things should work in a similar way for the corresponding integer-valued height models with the same Hamiltonians.
+It is unclear whether there is a reasonable way to describe the minimal required assumptions, but the interested reader can have a look at the beginning of Section \ref{Proofs for the Gaussian models} to see which properties are needed.